-1. Does the fire department support the construction of the proposed emergency access route (EAR)?
+1. Does the fire department support the construction of the proposed southern emergency access route (SEAR)?

 Yes.
 It was recommended in the Community Wildfire Protection Plan (CWPP) that was developed in 2008 and revised in 2021.
 The addition of a secondary ingress/egress route is a critical tool that, when coupled with roadway mitigation, increases roadway survivability for both citizens and first responders and provides a secondary means of egress when a primary evacuation route is compromised.
-The GFPD Board of Directors endorses the Genesee Foundation's current plan to conduct an engineering study that will evaluate the feasibility of and formulate a cost estimate for a purpose-built road in the Southern Corridor of the GFPD.
+The GFPD Board of Directors supported Genesee Foundation's conducting an engineering study to evaluate the feasibility of and formulate a cost estimate for a purpose-built road in the southern part of the GFPD.
+The GFPD has recently agreed upon and signed two easements with both the GF and the Genesee Water & Sanitation District that will allow the GFPD to build and maintain the proposed SEAR.